andyvuong/impl_one/README.md

 - Visit http://localhost:9000 from your browser
 - Ctl + c from the terminal to exit

+### Note
+- Currently the data collection script is not connected to our search reddit feature.
+It has to be run manually.
+(See below).
+A few subreddits have been pre-crawled and have data sitting on the server.
+Those can be searched for on the subreddit search box and they include:
+- "python"
+- See the bottom section on getting more data and how it should be saved.
+No changes to the code need to be made.

 ### Getting more data
 - The datacollection.py script runs as 'python datacollection.py <subreddit-name>' and will get data from that subreddit.
 It can be run separately from the main visualization.
-To load the script, you can hard code the name of the file and its path directly in app.js (excuse the spaghetti code, we know it's bad) where gen_vis() is.
+The name of the json file should be <subredditname>.json and be saved in the same directory as server.py.
+The input to the search box on the visualization would just be <subredditname> since .json will be appended to it programmatically.
 For the purposes of presentation, we have a few computed json script included that sit on the server.
-Just change the file name and it should work!
+Try "python"